What does sold subject to contract actually mean?

 Until contracts are exchanged, the sale isn't legally binding, leaving room for alternative offers.

-Whose responsibility is it to mark that a property is sold subject to contract?
+Whose responsibility is it to mark a property as sold subject to contract?

 In the UK, it's typically the responsibility of the seller's estate agent to mark a property as sold subject to contract once an offer has been accepted by the seller.